 After completing the Bachelor of Performing and Screen Arts at Unitec, Kelly found her interests lay more in production management and joined as PAT’s creative producer at the start of 2016, producing Call of the Sparrows and all subsequent PAT projects in 2017, including film.
 Kelly also worked as the Event Coordinator at the 2016 and 2017 season of Pop-up Globe.
 Kelly also directed and produced a short documentary for Wireless docs called Messages to Your Younger Self.
-She is currently producing and directing a music video for indie band Ha the Unclear and the theatre production My Name is Rachel Corrie at The Basement later this year.
+Recently Kelly has produced several music videos, theatre productions including My Name is Rachel Corrie and PAT’s Orientation.